Read the Curl Pattern Before Treating It as Illness

 - Add additional hides and reduce lighting intensity.

-Most gill posture improves noticeably within days once the tank environment is calm and completely stable.
+Gill posture often improves within days once the tank environment is calmer and more stable.

 Where to Go from Here

-Once the environment is fully stabilized, use the axolotl feeding calculator to reset feeding frequency appropriately based on age and current tank temperature.
-Sustained environmental consistency is the single most reliable way to prevent recurring gill curling and support long-term gill health.
+Once the environment is stabilized, use the axolotl feeding calculator to reset feeding frequency based on age and current tank temperature.
+Sustained environmental consistency is one of the most reliable ways to reduce recurring gill curling and support long-term gill health.